Everything you need to know about technical drawings

 Include all relevant information:

-In technical drawings, you must include dimensions, materials, tolerances, and other parameters.
+You must include dimensions, materials, tolerances, and other parameters in technical drawings.
 This ensures that you are correctly constructing the product or structure.

 Test the accuracy: